woof-software/streamer/docs/Streamer.md

 uint256 slippage
 ```

-A flat percentage added to the price of the Streaming asset during calculation.
+A percentage used to reduce the price of streaming asset to account for price fluctuations.

 ### claimCooldown